1ucky40nc3/pio_esp32s3_devkit_ap_webserver/README.md

 Insert the Wifi SSID and password from the [lib/Config/secrets.h](lib/Config/secrets.h) (see [secret configuration](#secrets)) into the website.
 Make sure to select the `WPA/WPA2` encription.

 *Note:* You can store the QR-code in the hidden [private/](private/) directory.

+## Usage

+This is a simple demo on how to create a Wifi access point (AP) and a webserver on your [ESP32-S3-DevKitC-1].
+After completing the [getting started](#getting-started) instructions you can power the ESP32 on and connect to the Wifi.
+Use the configured [secrets](#secrets) or the [Wifi QR-code](#wifi-connection-qr-code).

+Once you are connected you can do the following requests:

+- Curl the root endpoint with `curl -X GET http://192.168.4.1/`
+- Toggle the LED using the following requests
+    - Turn the LED green with `curl -X GET http://192.168.4.1/led/green`
+    - Turn the LED off with `curl -X GET http://192.168.4.1/led/off`
+- Request static files from the webserver using the `curl -X GET http://192.168.4.1/static/index.html` or opening the URL [http://192.168.4.1/static/index.html](http://192.168.4.1/static/index.html) in your browser

 ## Sources